JavaGT/wearetheuniversity.org/source/pages/wellness-postcards/wellness-postcards-create.md

 <dialog id="about" onclick="dialogOnClick(event)">
     <button class="close" onclick="document.getElementById('about').close()">✕</button>
     <h1>What is a Wellness Postcard?</h1>
-    <p>Are an opportunity to collectively express our feelings and experiences working in
+    <p>Wellness postcards are an opportunity to collectively express our feelings and experiences working in
         universities.
-They are a way to share our stories, our struggles, and our hopes for the future.
-They are a way to connect with others who are going through similar experiences, and to build a sense of community and solidarity.
-They are a way to remind ourselves that we are not alone, and that we are part of a movement for change.
     </p>
     <h1>Why now?
 Why this?</h1>
     <p>On the 25th of November, the University of Auckland Recreation and Wellness Centre is being opened.
 This is a